Ramiro-Sun/Ramiro-Sun.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ramiro's Academic Website"
+# title: "Ruotong's Academic Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Introduction
+About me
 ======
-Welcome to my website!
+Welcome to my personal webpage!
 I am a senior undergraduate at [Tsinghua University, Weiyang College](https://www.wyc.tsinghua.edu.cn/).
 My research interest lies in (nonlinear) optimization, machine learning, control, and game theory, with applications in engineering such as power systems.

 You can find my CV here: [Ramiro's Curriculum Vitae](../assets/CV_Ruotong_Sun.pdf).